 You can view my dissertation here.

 • A paper on vindictive anger.
 Under Review.
 Email me for a draft.
-(I discussed this paper on NPR, listen here!)
+(I discuss this paper on NPR, you can listen here)

 • A paper on moral progress and bad sex.
 Under Review.
 Email me for a draft.